On subspace designs: Cutting designs and minimal sum-rank metric codes

 \subsection{Constructions and bounds}

 We now list examples of cutting designs which can be obtained from the known examples of cutting blocking sets.
-Some of them turns out to be a trivial adaptation of the known examples, but for other more attention needs to be paid.
+Some of them can be obtained easily, but for others more attention needs to be paid.
 However, all of them are consequences of the following result where we show that the cutting design property can be required directly on the union of the linear sets associated with the design.